knoedel/terraform-module-template/README.md

 Please put a description of what this module does here

-## Terraform Versions

-_This is how we're managing the different versions._
-Terraform 0.13.
-Pin module version to ~> 2.0.
-Submit pull-requests to master branch.

-Terraform 0.12.
-Pin module version to ~> 1.0.1.
-Submit pull-requests to terraform012 branch.

-Terraform 0.11.
-Pin module version to ~> 1.0.
-Submit pull-requests to terraform011 branch.

 ## Usage

 ### Put an example usage of the module here